 The length of the podcast is usually around 15-20 minutes.
 It’s a great way to refresh and expand your Japanese knowledge.
 The perspective is international news (as opposed to Japan domestic), so you could even replace your normal news consumption in English with this one.

 10. Chiki Ogiue Session 22 Podcast

 This is a current affairs and general interest talkshow that does a great job of touching upon issues from around the world.
 They invite expert guests to talk about a particular topic, usually in interview style.
 I really enjoy the free-flowing style – it’s natural and informative without ever getting too formal or stilted (as opposed to what you might see on a current affairs show on Japanese TV).
 Highly recommended listening!

 11. Junk Podcast

-This talkshow has been around for years now and is probably the most popular podcast in Japan.
+This talkshow network has been around for years now and is one of the more popular podcast / radio networks in Japan.
 I still remember the first time when I hit the play button and said to myself “Damn, I don’t understand anything!
 Is this even Japanese?!”
 As you might expect from talk radio, the speech is rapid and colloquial.
 The hosts constantly jump around topics (often from previous shows) and use a lot of irony.

-I’d say that this is a particularly challenging podcast , but with some repetition and familiarity with the format you will get used to it.
-In any case, regular exposure to this kind of content will greatly boost your casual Japanese, as the chat style is close to how Japanese guys actually talk to each other in real life.
+I’d say that this is a particularly challenging podcast (also depending on who is hosting), but with some repetition and familiarity with the format you will get used to it.
+In any case, regular exposure to this kind of content will greatly boost your casual Japanese, as the chat style is close to how regular Japanese people actually talk to each other in real life.

 12. The Takeda Kunihito Podcast